sendecomp/sendecomp-website/edit.md

 This section discusses how to modify the website in a variety of other ways, each of which require additional knowledge.

-### Clone from Github with Git
+### Clone from GitHub with Git

 All of the files for this website are kept within a *repository*, which you can think of simply as special folder/directory where changes are tracked.
 Changes to the repository (e.g., the website) are tracked with Git, a version control system.

-Github is website that provides hosting for Git repositories.
+GitHub is website that provides hosting for Git repositories.
 In other words, you can store you repositories on their remote servers for safekeeping.

 In simple cases, you can make changes to a repository directly from their website.
 However, to modify the folder structure of a repository or add/remove files, you must modify the repository locally on your computer.
 This requires basic knowledge of how Git works, and links to a tutorial video and introductory article can be found on the [resources page]({{site.baseurl}}/resources).

+### Make Modifications

+With the repository cloned to your local computer, you can make changes any changes you desire to the files within the repository.

+**It is recommended that you always pull the latest changes before making your changes (`git pull` command).**

+Once you are done making changes, you will need to stage all of your changes (`git add` command) and then commit them (`git commit` command).

+Lastly, push your changes to GitHub (`git push` command) so that others can see your changes.

 ### Build

-Once the website has been cloned from Github, you will need to build it.
+Once the website has been cloned from GitHub, you will need to build it.

 This website uses [Jekyll](http://jekyllrb.com/), which is a software tool for generating static websites from templates and plain text.
 Jekyll's templating makes it easier to maintain the website because there is less repeated code.